nglasl/silverstripe-apiwesome/README.md

 			});
 		})

-		// The JSON feed has not been configured.
+		// The JSON feed has not yet been configured.

 		.fail(function() {
 		});